OctopusDeploy/blog/blog/2020-06/rethinking-feature-branch-deployments/index.md

 - Default: **{{Staging, Production}}**
 - Feature Branch: `Test`

 Unfinished code will no longer be merged into master.
 This will make scheduling a release much easier.
 What is in master has been signed off by QA and any Business or Product Owners.
 You could merge Feature A into master on Monday, deploy on Tuesday, then merge Feature B into master on Wednesday and deploy on Friday.
-Each deployment will be much smaller as well.
+Each deployment will be much smaller, as well.

 The same holds true for bug fixes.
-They would be treated as feature branches.
+They will be treated as feature branches.
 When a bug-fix branch is checked in, new infrastructure is stood up to verify the fix actually fixes the issue.
 When it is ready to go, it is merged into master and pushed up to `Staging`.

 If you are using Gitflow, you could configure the build server to kick off releases to `Staging` when a change is checked into a release branch.

 ## External Services

-In this configuration, the `Staging` environment matches `Production` as close as possible.
-Which means it should be stable.
-The only time `Staging` is different than `Production` is prior to a `Production` deployment.
+In this configuration, the `Staging` environment matches `Production` as closely as possible, which means it should be stable.
+The only time `Staging` varies from `Production` is prior to a `Production` deployment.

 As a rule of thumb, all the services in `Test` which are dependent on external services should point to `Staging`.
 There are cases where multiple applications are being changed for release, and the changes are all tightly coupled together.
 In that specific instance, the applications would point to specific feature branch services on `Test`.
 Essentially, it is a sandbox of sandboxes.